 Variable-Speed Furnaces: What They Are and How They Work

-A variable-speed furnace can vary its fan speed based on the heating preferences of your home.
-It starts at a slower speed until it notices a drop in temperature and then ramps up to produce more heat.
-This [precise fan is much more efficient than conventional furnaces, as it only uses the minimum amount of energy necessary to heat your home, which subsequently saves money on your utility bills.
+A variable-speed furnace can fine-tune its fan speed to better meet the heating needs of your home.
+It runs at a slower speed until it senses a drop in temperature and then speeds up to produce more heat.
+This [precise fan is much more efficient than traditional furnaces, as it only uses the minimum amount of energy necessary to heat your home, saving you money in the long run.

 Do Variable-Speed Furnaces Run Constantly?

-A variable-speed furnace doesn’t operate all the time.
-Instead, it runs at different speeds according to the temperature in your South Beloit and Belvidere home as well as the amount of energy it requires to maintain that temperature.
+A variable-speed furnace doesn’t run all the time.
+Instead, it runs at different speeds according to the temperature in your South Beloit and Belvidere home as well as the amount of energy it needs to sustain that temperature.

-When sufficient energy is necessary to maintain your set temperature level, the furnace will increase to a higher speed to manage the higher demand.
+When sufficient energy is needed to maintain your preferred temperature level, the furnace will increase to a higher speed to handle the demand.
 Doing this will ensure more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces